zacinthepark/App-Development-With-Swift/app-development-with-swift/README.md

 }
 ```

-TIPS For Building Adaptive User Interfaces 😈 - Design for the smallest device // This will ensure your design will fit on other(larger) devices - Use constraints to define the height and width of image views // This will prevent you from needing to resize an image view to accommodate a very large image - Start by adding views and arranging them, then select the views and create a stack view - Use stack view settings, like spacing and alignment, to create a wide variety of interface effects - Nest stack views to create more complex user interfaces // Always try to start with the innermost stack views - Use constraints to center the outermost stack view horizontally and vertically to ensure your UI is centered on all devices - Resolve Auto Layout issues after adding constraints // Select Update Frames to get rid of those wiggly orange lines
+**TIPS For Building Adaptive User Interfaces 😈**
+- Design for the smallest device
+    - This will ensure your design will fit on other(larger) devices
+- Use constraints to define the height and width of image views
+    - This will prevent you from needing to resize an image view to accommodate a very large image
+- Start by adding views and arranging them, then select the views and create a stack view
+- Use stack view settings, like spacing and alignment, to create a wide variety of interface effects
+- Nest stack views to create more complex user interfaces
+- Always try to start with the innermost stack views
+- Use constraints to center the outermost stack view horizontally and vertically to ensure your UI is centered on all devices
+- Resolve Auto Layout issues after adding constraints
+- Select Update Frames to get rid of those wiggly orange lines

+## lesson 19 (Enumerations and Switch)

 ---

-### lesson 19 (Enumerations and Switch)

 - Case: In an enum, the case keyword declares a name for one of the enum’s options.
 In a switch, the case keyword introduces a pattern to try to match a value against.
 - Default: A default option is selected when no other option is available.
-If none of the other more-specific cases match the input, the code in the default block will run. // In an if statement, the default option is the final else clause. // In a switch statement, the default option is the catch-all option to make the switch comprehensive.
+If none of the other more-specific cases match the input, the code in the default block will run.
+    - In an if statement, the default option is the final else clause.
+    - In a switch statement, the default option is the catch-all option to make the switch comprehensive.
 - Enum: The enum keyword declares a type made up of a group of related choices.
 An instance of an enum will be exactly one of the enum’s choices.
 The keyword enum comes from the word enumeration, which means listing distinct things one by one.
 - Exhaustive: Something that is exhaustive is comprehensive and all-inclusive.
 An exhaustive list contains every possibility.
 - Switch: The switch keyword chooses between different courses of action based on some value’s characteristics.
 The options for the values are written in case statements.
 Once the switch statement finds the first match between the value and a case, the block of code next to the case statement is executed.
 If no case statements match, the default statement’s code is executed.
 Once one of the blocks has been executed, the program continues running the next code after the end of the entire switch statement.